Symposium Speakers

 Professor of Computer Science and Data Science, Harrisburg University of Science and Technology

 Kevin Huggins, Ph.D., is a Professor of Computer and Data Science at Harrisburg University of Science and Technology.
-Huggins also served as commissioner for the Computing Accreditation Commission of ABET and is currently a Senior IDEAL Scholar.
+He also serves as the Interim Chair of the Department of Computer Science as well as the Executive Director of the Data Analytics Institute.

 • Carolyn Jacobson